Moedefeis/Replication/README.md

 Next run as many clients as you wish by executing the following command:
     "go run client/client.go"

-The first connected client will start the auction, and you can now use the command "bid *amount*" to bid to the auction, or the command "result" to see the currently highest bid.
-The auction ends one minute after the first client has joined, and you will now only be able to see the result of the auction.
+You can now use the command "bid *amount*" to bid to the auction, or the command "result" to see the currently highest bid.
+The auction ends one minute after the first client has joined.